Insight – Strategy – Activation

 Tear Up the Audience Rulebook is a unique and transformational organisational development programme that offers a new approach for placing audiences at the centre of your organisation for the long term.

-Interactive workshop activities (including a unique card game) introduce 7 dimensions of audience focus and help you discover:
+It included interactive workshop activities, a unique card game and more around 7 dimensions of audience focus, to help you discover:

 - What is holding you/your organisation back from placing audiences at the centre?